lindenmp/rs-fMRI/README.md

 ## prepro

-This code was developed and tested on the Multi-modal Australian ScienceS Imaging and Visualisation Environment (MASSIVE: https://www.massive.org.au).
+Code in the ***prepro*** subdirectory was developed and tested on the Multi-modal Australian ScienceS Imaging and Visualisation Environment (MASSIVE: https://www.massive.org.au).
 This code uses the following software:
 - MATLAB R2014a (8.3.0.532) 64-bit (glnxa64) February 11, 2014
 - SPM8 r5236